 The collection is currently under expansion to include science fiction from Germany and Latin America, as well as feminist science fiction.
 The materials in these sub-collections are often ephemeral and therefore incredibly scarce; USF is frequently the only library in the United States – and sometimes the world – to have specific titles of German role playing game books, independently published Latin American series, and counter-culture novels.
 The Latin American SF collection is currently experiencing exponential expansion; read more here about its projected growth.

 Piers Anthony Papers

 Piers Anthony Dillingham Jacob is better known as Piers Anthony, the prolific author of science fiction and fantasy novels, including the best-selling Xanth series.
-Born August 6th, 1934 in Oxford, England, Anthony emigrated with his family to America at the age of four and became an American citizen while serving in the United States Army in 1958.
-After his military service, Anthony settled in Florida where he attended the University of South Florida and bought a tree farm.
-Anthony’s work has won numerous awards and has been nominated for both the Hugo and the Nebula Awards.
+Anthony, an alumnus of the University of South Florida, has won numerous awards for his science fiction and has been nominated for both the Hugo and the Nebula Awards.